 The 100 Gentle Lessons in Sight and Sound Level 1 kit comes either as a digital download or you can get a printed copy with a digital download.
-The printed lesson book has a color copy and b/w pages.
+The printed lesson book has a color cover and b/w pages.
 The word building mat and letter tiles are printed in color on glossy cardstock.
 Print orders take 7-10 business days.
 Printed copies are only available in the continental United States.

 “This is a gentle and easy to use early reading program that uses well-known nursery rhymes to teach reading with a combination of both phonics and sight words.
 The lessons are short, effective, and enjoyable.
 They are the perfect fit for a Charlotte Mason based education.” – Amber

 “Yes, we are enjoying The Gentle Lessons in Sight and Sound very much.
 It is easy to do and accomplishes a lot in short lessons.
 On a personal side note our daughter that we are using this with is adopted from China.
 She has a repaired cleft lip and palate and has been in speech for several years.
 This has been working wonderfully for her and she is gaining a lot of confidence in a very short time, which makes us happy for her.
 She has said phonics is her favorite subject!
 (It’s really her only one for now other than sitting in with her brother in Form 1).” – Carrie W.